rust-lang/reference/src/type-coercions.md

 + To find the common type for a series of if branches.
 + To find the common type for a series of match arms.
 + To find the common type for array elements.
-+ To find the type for block targeted by multiple breaks(including loop block).
 + To find the type for the return type of a closure with multiple return statements.
 + To check the type for the return type of a function with multiple return statements.